 Chunnel Cave is the ideal dive site for Open Water Divers that want to experience sharks, turtles, rays and much more.
 The name comes from the formation in the reef of a large opening on either end forming a cylindrical swim through of around 10m in length, with a bit of a dog leg to the right.
 To the left of where the cave’s right hand junction is, there’s a small cavern offering shelter to smaller plankton feeding fish, such as pineapple fish.
 Bring the family or even just your camera for life-long memories of this beautiful piece of the planet.
 Maximum depth 14m.

-The MV Produce was a Norwegian bulk ship carrying molasses that sank on 11 August 1974 after colliding with the Aliwal Shoal.
-No lives were lost as local commercial fisherman rescued all the sailors.
+The MV Produce was a Norwegian bulk ship carrying molasses that sank on 11 August 1974 after colliding with Aliwal Shoal Pinnacles.
+No lives were lost subsequent to local commercial fisherman rescuing all the sailors.
 The true heroes of that day were Tony Janssen, Clive Homes, Piet De Jager and Ross Hitchins.
 The story goes that the Captain was “napping” at the time of the collision.
 These four heroes were among the first on the scene along with the SAS Oranjeland (saving 14 crew members) & a South African Airforce Helicopter (saving 3).
 Our heroes managed to save 17 crew members within 4 hours, about the same time it took for the MV Produce to sink.
 None of the crew members suffered any injury other than a mild case of shock.
 Tony Janssen aka Cook, is still manning the Umkomaas River mouth launch site to this day.

 The wreck has started to break up in the last few years and penetration dives are not advised.
 She is 119m long and lies on her starboard side at about 32m deep.
 Diving the MV Produce isn’t always entirely possible should the visibility be bad, currents be flying or for Open Water qualified divers.
 The Produce is home to the mighty brindle bass, harlequin goldies, lionfish, salmon and kingfish as well as an abundance of other colourful tropical fish.